tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/1/LessonPlan.md

 python accident.py get 1
 ```

 Voila!
 A complete vehicle accident report system that permanently stores accident reports to the blockchain and IPFS.
-Now it's time for the students to build the same system.
+Now it's time for students to build the same system.

-### 10. Students Do: Building the Accident Report System (20 min)
+### 10. Student Do: Building the Accident Report System (20 min)

 In this activity, students will build the same Accident Report System, leveraging IPFS and event filters.